Top Gear Australia: Stunts

 Imitating its BBC counterpart, the show includes features where the hosts undertake various stunts some of which may antagonise members of the public.
 In October 2008 it was reported that Pizzati and Brown caused a traffic jam in Toorak, Victoria when they drove a tractor through the Melbourne suburb – a reference to the colloquial expression "Toorak Tractor", Australian slang for luxury SUVs.
-The stunt featured in episode 5 of series 1, which aired on 27 October 2008.
+The stunt featured in episode 5 of season 1, which aired on 27 October 2008.

 V8 to the Rescue

-In series three, a new segment called V8 to the Rescue, was introduced.
+In season three, a new segment called V8 to the Rescue, was introduced.
 It saw the presenters attempt to solve the world's problems by fitting a V8 engine to an everyday item, including a see-saw and cricket bowler.
-The segment appeared in every episode of the fourth series at the end of the episode.
+The segment appeared in every episode of the fourth season at the end of the episode.